meganm672/Music-Player/README.md

 # Music-Player

 I built a basic MP3 player from a turitoial on freeCodeCamp using HTML, CSS and Javascript.
-I learned basis stign and array methods.
+I learned basic string and array methods.
 The project covers fundamental concepts such as handling audio playback, managing a playlist, implementing play, pause, next, previous, and shuffle functionalities.

 ## Deployed Site On GitHub Pages!
 [Music Player](https://meganm672.github.io/Music-Player/)